cjdbarlow/bedside-notebook/procedures/epidural_insertion.md

 Absolute contraindications:
 * Patient refusal
 * Coagulopathy
+    * Epidural should be withheld in patients with pre-existing coagulopathy where intraoperative heparin administration is planned.
-Coagulation studies be performed prior to insertion, and should demonstrate:
+    * Coagulation studies be performed prior to insertion, and should demonstrate:
         * Normal APTT
-    * Normal INR
+        * INR < 1.5
         * Platelets > 80 x 10<sup>12</sup>/L
 * Presence of anticoagulants
 See table below.
 * Sepsis